LucAwater/Wordpress-Elements/README.md

 Although this framework is initially build for onepagers, of course it can easily be used to make larger websites, go crazy.

-Wordpress Elements initially assumes a setup with these dependencies
+Wordpress Elements initially assumes a setup with these dependencies:
 * You have multiple servers(local, development, production)
 * You have an Advanced Custom Fields(ACF) license key